-The relationship between Knowledge creation and Performance at the Teachers Service Commission are presented in the Table 4.9 shown below:
+The relationship between Knowledge creation and Performance at the Teachers Service Commission are presented in the Table 4 shown below:

-Table 5: Relationship between some Knowledge management process and Performance at the Teachers' Service Commission headquarters
+Table 4: Relationship between some Knowledge management process and Performance at the Teachers' Service Commission headquarters

-Proper management of knowledge creation Chisquare DF P Competitive advantage against other state corporations Chisquare DF Р values values The organization have procedures for creating new knowledge from existing knowledge 10.957 3 0.012 44.162 6 0.0012 • 17.577 4 0.01 39.506 8 0.01 The organization have procedures for distributing knowledge throughout the organization both internally and externally 10.383 3 0.016 68.942 6 0.01 The organization have procedures for acquiring knowledge on knowledge management processes.
-11.798 3 0.08 18.428 6 0.05 The organization use procedural process for transferring knowledge to individuals within the organization 40.994 3 0.01 72.846 6 0.01 The organization have procedural process for categorizing knowledge (file) 29.032 6 0.000 15.382 8 0.01 The organization use the right process for retaining knowledge from within individuals into the organization 49.060 9 0.001 14.767 6 0.05
+Proper management of knowledge creation Chisquare DF Р values The organization have procedures for creating new knowledge from existing knowledge 10.957 3 0.012 The organization have procedures for distributing knowledge throughout the organization both internally and externally 17.577 4 0.01 The organization have procedures for distributing knowledge throughout the organization both internally and externally 10.383 3 0.016 The organization have procedures for acquiring knowledge on knowledge management processes.
+11.798 3 0.08 The organization use procedural process for transferring knowledge to individuals within the organization 40.994 3 0.01 The organization have procedural process for categorizing knowledge (file) 29.032 6 0.000 The organization use the right process for retaining knowledge from within individuals into the organization 49.060 9 0.001

-Study findings in table 5 above indicate that, the organization had procedures for creating new knowledge from existing knowledge and this shows a significant association (Chi-square = 10.957, p = 0.012).
+Study findings in table 4 above indicate that, the organization had procedures for creating new knowledge from existing knowledge and this shows a significant association (Chi-square = 10.957, p = 0.012).
 This suggests that there was evidence that the organization had procedures for creating new knowledge from existing knowledge are different from those without when it came to proper management of knowledge creation, competitive advantage against other state corporations, at TSC as indicators of performance management.
-Furthermore, there was no significant association between the organization having procedures for creating new knowledge and the performance management measures (p > 0.01 for all) therefore, the knowledge creation did not differ significantly concerning competitive advantage against other state corporations.
+Furthermore, there was no significant association between the organization having procedures for creating new knowledge from existing knowledge and the performance management measures (p > 0.01 for all) therefore, the knowledge creation did not differ significantly concerning competitive advantage against other state corporations.
 In summary, the association and difference between these variables indicate areas where specific knowledge management strategies, measures and actions by all level managers were correlated with variations in the performance at TSC headquarters.
 This applied to all other indicator of the independent and dependent variables of the study.